succinctlabs/rsp/README.md

   --http.api=eth,debug
 ```

-When running the host CLI or integration tests, **make sure to use an RPC URL pointing to a Geth node running with said options**, or errors will arise when preimage recovery is needed.
-You can reach out to the Succinct team to access an RPC URL that supports this endpoint.
+However, in the absence of the `debug_dbGet` method, the host is able to fall back to a less efficient process of recovering the preimages via the standard `eth_getProof`.
+The fallback works in most cases but not all, so if you encounter a preimage recovery failure, you can reach out to the Succinct team to access an RPC URL that supports `debug_dbGet`.

 > [!TIP]
 >